BirtasAdrian/Cypress-automation-framework/README.md

 [Page Objects for AutomationTestStore platform (AutoStore-HairCare and AutoStore-Homepage) ](/cypress/support/pageObjects/automation-test-store)

-**The folder mochawesome-report contains a full html report for both websites.**
+**The following link contain a full html report for both websites.**

 [Full html report for WebDriverUniversity and AutomationTestStore](/mochawesome-report)